CyVerse-learning-materials/cyverse_manual_template/README.md

-# Template CyVerse Guide Repo
+# Template CyVerse Manual Repo

 You should import this repo to build CyVerse Platform/Service Guides **See what this template looks like [rendered on ReadTheDocs](https://cyverse-cyverse-manual-template.readthedocs-hosted.com/en/latest/)**